-The number of vehicle CD player systems shipped in Japan in 2018 was 1.527 million units, a major decrease of 23.2% compared to the previous year (according to JEI-TA).
-In contrast, the demand for portable information devices with functions that enable the operation of smartphones and portable music players from on-board devices continues to rise.
+In contrast to the drop in the number of car CD players, demand for portable information devices that enable the operation of smartphones and portable music players from on-board devices is rising.

 In particular, equipment that uses distributed content such as internet radio in conjunction with smartphone apps is becoming more common.
 Car navigation systems and audio systems with display screens that incorporate this function are expected to increase in number and popularity in the future.

 Currently, Bluetooth is the main form of wireless communication used to connect to these portable information devices, and supplying electric power via wireless charging technologies is predicted to become more widespread in the near future.

 At the same time, demand for radio broadcasts remains high, and digital radio broadcasting is particularly popular in North America.
 In Europe, efforts to implement digital audio broadcasting (DAB) are being stepped up as various national governments promote the transition to digital radio, and the installation rate of digital broadcasting receivers is expected to continue to rise.